feralforreal/Netmiko/README.md

 # Netmiko

-A python code that performs auto-login and status check of your network devices
+An SNMP Dashboard code designed for network managament and network monitoring